The Great Valentine's Meltdown

 Most cards from boys simply had their name, usually printed in block letters at the bottom.
 Sometimes they remembered to put the name of the intended recipient on the card itself, although usually it was scribbled on the envelope.
 The girls spent hours picking the perfect message to match their feelings for each person.
 Not too friendly, for those they didn't really like.
 Adding a little heart near their name for the ones they especially loved.

 No one really knew the purpose of Valentine's Day, way back then.
 It was a good day in the middle of winter to have a party on a Friday.
-It was also a good day to secretly tell someone of your undying love.
+It was also a good day to secretly reveal your undying love to your pre-teen crush.

 As adults, we have saddled a simple holiday with meaning far beyond the original intention.
-People place great expectation on what they will get, that will prove they are loved.
+People place great expectation on proof of love.
 Valentine's Day has become a holiday to prove to everyone around you that you really are lovable.

 That is the unspoken, unrealistic expectation that women bring into adulthood.
 What's a guy to do?